jtguggedal/thingy_web_bluetooth/README.md

         - Object:
             - mode - Mode of the LED.
 Can be one of the following: constant, breathe, oneshot, off.
                 - mode = constant:
-                    - red - Number in the interval 0 - 255
+                    - red - Integer in the range 0 to 255
-                    - green - Number in the interval 0 - 255
+                    - green - Integer in the range 0 to 255
-                    - blue - Number in the interval 0 - 255
+                    - blue - Integer in the range 0 to 255
                 - mode = breathe:
-                    - color - Either a recognized color (red, green, yellow, blue, purple, cyan, white), or a number in the interval 1 - 7
+                    - color - Either a recognized color (red, green, yellow, blue, purple, cyan, white), or an integer in the range 1 to 7
-                    - intensity - Number in the interval 0 - 100
+                    - intensity - Integer in the range 0 to 100
-                    - delay - Delay between each breathe (unit ms), number in the interval 50 - 10 000
+                    - delay - Delay between each breathe (unit ms).
+Integer in the range 50 to 10 000
                 - mode = oneshot:
-                    - color - Number in the interval 1 - 7
+                    - color - Integer in the range 1 to 7
-                    - intensity: Number in the interval 0 - 100
+                    - intensity: Integer in the range 0 to 100

 ### Microphone
 `thingy.microphone`